MiriamKrausz/Employees-project/README.md

 Contributions to the project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
-© 2024 Shevy Kossovsky & Miri Krausz All rights reserved. mk6764576@gmail.com
+© 2024 Miri Krausz All rights reserved. mk6764576@gmail.com